 - ask about your medical history

-- take blood or do a biopsy
+- request a blood sample or a biopsy

 - measure how much saliva you produce